kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-12-optimize-css-javascript-and-images.markdown

 Every Kilobyte, which has to be loaded will slow down the loading of my website.
 That’s why I will minimize all my CSS and JavaScript and run my images through an optimizer, to remove as many bytes as possible.
 I will also add a task for minimizing HTML, but I don’t use this task, because the reduction is minimal.

 ## Optimize CSS
 Next I will write a task, which will optimize the CSS.
-Compass is able to minimize the CSS for production, but this Gulp task squeezed another 6 KB out of my files.
+Compass is able to minimize the CSS for production, but this Gulp.js task squeezed another 6 KB out of my files.

-I install the needed Gulp plugins:
+I install the needed Gulp.js plugins:

 {% highlight sh %}
 $ npm install --save-dev gulp-minify-css gulp-size